 Yoga, a warm bath, reading a good book, and listening to music are all ways of winding down after a long day and putting your mind at ease.
-But, did you know that your skincare routine may actually benefit your mental health?
+But did you know that your skincare routine may benefit your mental health?

 What is Self-Care?

-A quick look at Google Trends tells us that Google searches for “self-care” have more than doubled in the past 5 years and, with that, queries for self-care tips, strategies and ideas have been on the rise as well.
+A quick look at Google Trends tells us that Google searches for “self-care” have more than doubled in the past five years and, with that, queries for self-care tips, strategies, and ideas have been on the rise as well.

 Not to be confused with selfishness or self-indulgence, self-care focuses on mindfulness, self-compassion, setting boundaries, and prioritizing your mental well-being.
-It’s important to remember, too, that self-care is actually quite necessary for overall wellness, since it includes everything from hygiene to nutrition, lifestyle, social habits, and more.
+It’s important to remember that self-care is necessary for overall wellness since it includes everything from hygiene to nutrition, lifestyle, social habits, and more.

 Examples of Self-Care